 How To Remove Spray Paint from Metal

-Is there a way to remove spray paint from metal?
-To remove just a few drops of paint from metal, you can use cellulose thinner, also known as “polish thinner.”
-Dampen a corner of a cloth with the thinner and wipe the painted area on the metal.
+If you only need to remove a few drops of paint from metal, you can use cellulose thinner, also known as lacquer thinner.
+Dampen a corner of a cloth with the thinner and rub the painted spot on the metal with firm pressure.

 How to Get Spray Paint off Metal?